bem-site/bem-method/articles/yandex-frontend-dev/yandex-frontend-dev.en.md

 The article sums up [Yandex](http://www.yandex.com/) over 7-year experience in finding solutions for efficient frontend development.<br/>
-Yandex, as a search engine and the larges Internet company in Russia, enjoys the maijor share of the local market and provides over a hundred of associated services with the help of 2500 developers and 150 frontend engineers among them.
+Yandex, as a search engine and the larges Internet company in Russia, enjoys the major share of the local market and provides over a hundred of associated services with the help of 2500 developers and 150 frontend engineers among them.

 <img src="https://img-fotki.yandex.ru/get/15498/158800653.0/0_111fd5_a2f2c78d_orig"/>